 When you first look at stock charts, they can seem a little overwhelming.
 After all, there is so much to look at.
 After reading this in depth article, you will know how to read stock charts and how to use that knowledge to determine trends and understand market sentiment.

 I am going to show you how to read line charts, bar charts, candlestick charts and identify support and resistance as well as trend lines.
-I will be using the free website Trading View to snap these charts and use them.
-I like their interface and I love how much you can customize them.
+I will be using the free brokerage Webull to snap these charts for you.
+I like their interface and I love how much you can customize these charts.

 If you are looking for a good brokerage that offers free trades and has good charting software as well, I’d recommend Webull.
 They have a full suite of charting tools that are excellent.
-I have recently started using it.
-I’m still more familiar with Trading View but I’m starting to really like Webull as well.
+I have recently started using it and think it has one of the best interfaces on the market.

 Check out my full review of Webull for more information.

 Well, the first thing to do is go over the common line chart.
 It is the simplest chart to get started with and a lot of the other charts can be explained easier after you understand how the line chart is organized.

 As you can see in the image, there are a few sections that are labeled.

 Section 1 shows you the Ticker symbol which is FIVE.
 The numbers next to it are the current price ($83.19), the amount it’s changed today ($3.42) and the percent change today (4.29%).

 Section 2 shows the interval which allows you to represent how often to make a point on the chart.
 The line chart is connected with points of data.
 In this case, it’s selected to D (Day) and plots a point each day that the market is open.

 Section 3 is showing you that a line graph is just like it sounds, a line representation of the stock price as referenced to a specific time (represented by days on the horizontal axis across the bottom of the chart and price as represented in USD on the right side of the chart.